louaih/bonus-hedge/README.md

 ⚠️ **Disclaimer**: **PROFIT CALCULATIONS APPLY TO BONUS BETS ONLY!!!!!!
 NOT CASH BETS!!!** This tool is for educational purposes ONLY.
 Always verify odds manually before placing bets.
 Odds can change between when the tool fetches them and when you place your bets.

-⚠️ **Responsible Gaming**: Only use bonus bets you've legitimately earned.
-Follow all terms and conditions of your sportsbooks.
+⚠️ **Responsible Gaming**: Follow all terms and conditions of your sportsbooks.
 Bet responsibly.

 ⚠️ **API Costs**: The Odds API has a free tier with limited requests.
 Each run of this tool uses API calls based on the number of sports and regions queried.